benwatson/docs/lod/lab-interface-faqs/how-do-i-make-my-international-keyboard-work-in-the-lab-interface.md

 1. Your web browser should be set to the desired language.

-1. The language settings in the lab's virtual machine must be set to the desire language.
+1. The language settings in the lab's virtual machine must be set to the desired language.

 1. The hardware keyboard layout settings in the lab's virtual machine must be set to a keyboard layout that matches the desired language.